 BERWICK RIDING THE BOUNDS

-The Berwick Ride out dates back to 1438 when today’s border between Scotland and England was fixed.
-The ceremony is always on the Saturday of the May Day Holiday weekend; in 2019 that will be on Saturday 4 May.
+The Berwick Ride-out dates back to 1438 when today’s border between Scotland and England was fixed.
+The ceremony is always on the Saturday of the May Day Holiday weekend; in 2021 that will be on Saturday 1st May.
 The ‘Stirrup Cup’ is served in the Barrack Square at 10 o’clock and having seen them off at 1030, you may like to visit the excellent Kings Own Scottish Borderers Museum in the same square.
-The procession is led by the ‘Chief Marshal’, who can be a man or a woman, and pipers.
-Riders then head out to the country and at about 12.30 there are races at Canty’s Bridge (parking is available in the field nearby).
-Riders return to the Guildhall at 3.30.
+The procession is led by the ‘Chief Marshal’, who can be a man or a woman.
+Riders then head out to the country and at about 12.30 there are trotting races at Canty’s Bridge (parking is available in the field nearby).
+The cavalcade arrives back at The Guildhall at about 4 pm. and the Chief Marshal returns the Flag to the Mayor.

 COLDSTREAM CIVIC WEEK